Agustin-E-Garcia/Forgex_engine/README.md

 - **GLFW/GLEW:** Windowing and OpenGL extensions
 - **STBImage:** Image loading

+## Downloading the project
+When enough features or changes have been added to the development branch, they will be merged to main and the release will be updated with a stable build

 ## How to Build
 1. **Clone the Repository** Pull the latest version of the project
+> **Note:** "Main" branch is a stable version of the engine that will compile and run, "Development" is an unstable branch where changes are being made often
-2. **Generate Project Files with Premake5** Use Premake5 to generate the project files:
+2. **Generate Project Files** Use Premake5 to generate the project files
 3. **Build the Project** Open the generated solution or Makefile and build it using your preferred IDE or build tool.
  > **Note:** A CMake option for generating project files may be added in the future.